justinknguyen/Pi-Guide/Pi-Guide/keepalived.md

     ```
     sudo chmod 755 /etc/scripts/chk_ftl
     ```
-9. Now we will add the keepalived configuration on the primary Pi-hole machine, the Master/Active server.
+9. Now we will add the keepalived configuration on the primary Pi-Hole machine, the master/active server.
 Change the settings according to your setup.
     ```
     sudo nano /etc/keepalived/keepalived.conf
     ```